kubernetes-sigs/kueue/site/content/en/docs/reference/kubectl-kueue/commands/kueuectl_list/kueuectl_list_pods.md

 ## Synopsis

-Lists all pods that matches the given criteria: Should be part of the specified Job kind, belonging to the specified namespace, matching the label selector or the field selector.
+Lists all pods that matches the given criteria: should be part of the specified Job kind, belonging to the specified namespace, matching the label selector or the field selector.

+The --for=pod/pod-name option allows to find pods from the same pod group as the specified pod, including that pod itself.

 ```
 kueuectl list pods --for TYPE[.API-GROUP]/NAME